1982 American League Championship Series: Background

 The American League East race would come down to a winner-take-all game against the Milwaukee Brewers and Baltimore Orioles.
 A game where both teams were tied for 1st on the last game of the regular season had happened only once before in baseball history — the 1949 American League race between the Boston Red Sox and New York Yankees.
 The 1982 Game 162 were to be pitched by future Hall of Famers, Don Sutton and the Orioles’ Jim Palmer.
-Adding more drama was that it was Baltimore’s legendary manager Earl Weaver's last game, who already announced this would be his last season (Weaver would later come out of retirement to manage the Orioles from 1985-1986).
+Adding more drama was that it was Baltimore's legendary manager Earl Weaver's last game, who already announced this would be his last season (Weaver would later come out of retirement to manage the Orioles from 1985 to 1986).
 The race was also significant because the Brewers and Orioles had high expectations coming into the season, but both teams got off to dreadful starts and were given up on midway through the season.
 To get to this point, Baltimore, who were eight games back of Milwaukee and Boston in mid-August, won the first three games of the four-game series.
 Baltimore fans even brought brooms to Memorial Stadium, anticipating the final scene of one the greatest comebacks in MLB history.

 In the first inning, Robin Yount, the AL MVP for the season in 1982, took a solo home run the other way against Jim Palmer.
 Yount homered to center in the third, and in the eighth inning he tripled and scored.
-The Brewers clung to a 5-1 lead with Sutton pitching well.
+The Brewers clung to a 5–1 lead with Sutton pitching well.